y2737924daohegua/corber/pages/frameworks/extending.md

 #### Framework.js

-When you run `corber init`, corber will create a *framework configuration file* located at `corber/config/framework.js`.
-This file contains the JavaScript framework-specific hooks that corber will execute in order to validate, build, and serve your app.
+When you run `corber init`, Corber will create a *framework configuration file* located at `corber/config/framework.js`.
+This file contains the JavaScript framework-specific hooks that Corber will execute in order to validate, build, and serve your app.

 These hooks are: